Securityinspired0/Securityinspired0.github.io/_posts/2024-11-29-Sandbox-Portfolio-1.markdown

 ---
 layout: post
-title: Portfolio 02 Sandboxed Network Lab Report
+title: PORTFOLIO 02 SANDBOX NETWORK LAB REPORT
 date: 2024-11-11
 ---

-## INTRODUCTION
+### INTRODUCTION

 This report documents the setup and functionaly of a sandboxed network I created using VitualBox.
 The network consisits of three virtual machines (VMs) connected accross two subnets.
 The tree VMs in this setup are:
 * Ubuntu Desktop